BeadBeater

 General

 Monitoring cell lysis.
 The BeadBeater will disrupt over 90% of the cells in about 2-5 minutes of operation.
-The homogenization procedure involves cell "cracking" action rather than high shear.
+The homogenization procedure involves cell 'cracking' action rather than high shear.
 After homogenization, cell membranes may still appear to be intact when viewed under a microscope.
 Therefore, to monitor the time course of cell breakage, rely on assay methods that measure intracellular constituents (e.g., OD260, enzyme activity, protein staining, PAGE).
-If the goal is to isolate intact intracelluar organelles, use the same size beads as suggested for cell disruption (see Beads).
-Beadbeating is a very effective for this purpose.
+If the goal is to isolate intact intracellular organelles, use the same size beads as suggested for cell disruption (see Beads).
+Beadbeating is very effective for this purpose.
 To maximize the yield of intact organelles, homogenize for a shorter period of time to get about 70% maximum cell disruption.
 A homogenization time study of 1, 2, 3, and 5 minutes would be instructive.

 Bead size selection.
 The correct size beads are 0.1 mm dia. for bacteria, 0.5 mm dia. for yeast, and 1.0 mm dia. or 2.5 mm dia. for chopped-up plant or animal tissue.
 While glass bead media is most commonly used, denser bead media is available for tough materials.
 Additional information on bead media is located at Beads.